DerYeger/minesweeper/README.md

 ## Usage

 With the builder you can quickly create Minesweeper configurations.
-Every time Minesweeper::instance is called a new game istance using the previously set configuration is created.
+Every time Minesweeper::instance is called a new game instance using the previously set configuration is created.
 ```
 Minesweeper minesweeper = Minesweeper
                 .builder()